Ted Grant: Political activities

 The former Militant Group members formed the Workers' International League.
 The group grew, and in 1941, he became editor of its paper.
 He continued his role in the fused Revolutionary Communist Party.
 In 1945, Ted Grant, together with Jock Haston and others, argued that there would be a new but limited period of economic expansion of the 1950s and 1960s in the west.
 This contrasted with the perspectives of the American Socialist Workers Party led by James Cannon in 1945.

 Following the breakup of the RCP, Grant joined Gerry Healy's faction, but was soon expelled for failing to support other expulsions.
-He formed a new, small tendency in the Labour Party.
+He formed a new, small Marxist Tendency engaged in Labour Party entryism.
 Later named the Revolutionary Socialist League, it was recognised as the official British section of the Fourth International between 1957 and 1965.
 In 1964 it founded the newspaper Militant.

 By the 1980s, the group was known as the Militant tendency and had become a significant force in the Labour Party, having successfully taken control of the Labour Party Young Socialists since 1972, and infiltrated constituency parties electing two of its members Labour MPs.
 As well, Militant in Liverpool had taken control of the Labour Party in that city as well as of Liverpool City Council resulting in high-profile confrontations with the Thatcher government as well as the national Labour Party leadership.

-Grant, and others from the group, was expelled from the Labour Party in 1983 while many members of Militant were later expelled under Neil Kinnock after the Left lost control of the party machinery.
+Grant was, along with others from the group, expelled from the Labour Party in 1983 while many members of Militant were later expelled under Neil Kinnock after the Left lost control of the party machinery.